HidetoKimura/carnd_behavior_cloning/README.md

     steering = steering + trans_x/trans_x_range * adj_str
 ~~~~

+### Exsample.
+Ramdom Translatiom/Flipping/Brightness adjustment image.
 ![png](files/augment_image.png)

-After that, except for 90% straight data from all the data, the data of the distribution as shown below is completed.
+After that, except for 90% straight data from all the data, the data of the distribution as shown below was completed.

 ![png](files/gene_steering.png)